Vente Pa' Ca: Appearances in media and other versions

 "Vente Pa' Ca" has been covered by several contestants on various music talent shows.
 Irvin Díaz Escobar and Alejo Dueñas competed in a battle of covering the song on season two of La Voz Argentina in 2018, which Escobar won.
 Patricia Manterola performed the song as "Lechuza" on the first season of the Mexican television series ¿Quién es la máscara? in 2019.
 In 2020, on its second season, Christian Chávez and Mané de la Parra performed it as "Pantera" and "Quetzal", respectively.
 In the same year, Màxim Huerta performed the track as "Gamba" on the first season of Mask Singer: Adivina quién canta.
 "Vente Pa' Ca" has been used four times in Argentine dance competition television series Bailando por un Sueño; Agustín Casanova and Florencia Vigna danced to it on the 2017 season in August, María Sol Pérez and Fernando Bertona on the same season in December, Benjamín Alfonso, Camila Mendes, and Stéfano de Gregorio on the 2018 season, and Mora Godoy and Bianca Iovenitti on the 2019 season.
 Additionally, Simon Zachenhuber and Patricija Belousova danced to it on the fourteenth season of Let's Dance in 2021.

 A single, titled "Vente Pa' Ca (feat.
 Maluma) [Remixes]", which includes three remixes of the song, was released alongside the original on September 23, 2016.
 One of the remixes was produced by Eliot 'El Mago D'Oz', who had also worked on a remix for Martin's previous single "Perdóname" (2016).
 Almost three months later, on December 27, an English version of the song, featuring Australian singer Delta Goodrem, was released for digital download and streaming by Sony Music Latin.
 Goodrem tweeted about it: "My dear friend Ricky Martin and I, got together to record a special version of 'Vente Pa' Ca'."
 Another English version was released on the same date, featuring K-pop singer Wendy of South Korean girl group Red Velvet, while co-produced by Sony Music Entertainment and K-pop's main production agency SM Entertainment.
 The song reached number one on Melon's international music chart.
 In 2021, Alexis Hodoyan-Gastelum from Remezcla ranked the song as one of her seven favorite "Latin x K-Pop Collaborations", saying "Wendy's input gave the popetón song a more tender, youthful touch".
 Also, Gizmo Chronicle staff placed it on their five "Favorite Latin x K-Pop Collaborations" list in the same year.
-Two other versions, featuring Taiwanese singer A-Lin and Indian singer Akasa Singh, were released for digital download and streaming by Sony Music Latin on February 14 and February 17, 2017, respectively.
+Two other versions, featuring Taiwanese singer A-Lin and Indian singer Akasa Singh, were released for digital download and streaming by Sony Music Latin on February 14 and 17, 2017, respectively.